ganeshutah/Jove/README.md

 * Classic has Jove as described in the book Automata and Computability.
 Its documentation of files and directories matches the book more closely.
+It is a bit too complex in layout, but since many of the files are referred to in the book, I'm not deleting anything.

 * Recommended has a more modern presentation of the content.
-This is recommended for use after September 2020 (perhaps even before).
-Name will be Recommended_use_after_Sep2020 till Sep 2020, and then to be renamed to Recommended.